International Journal of

 • The Earth is undergoing a dramatically accelerating rate of climate change and environmental degradation that is progressively jeopardizing the viability of many regions for habitation, and where, rather than prevention or cure, the focus is beginning to shift toward coping and adaptation to a lesser level of planetary health.

-• Wars in Europe, the Middle East, and other zones of current conflict are generating mounting turmoil and loss of life, and increasingly disrupting overall global security.
+• Wars in Europe, the Middle East, Africa, and other zones of current conflict are generating mounting turmoil and loss of life, and increasingly disrupting overall global security.

 • The breadth and cumulative impact of these major stressors, coupled with various regional threats undermining the day to day safety and well-being of large portions of the world population, is contributing to an unprecedented and rapidly growing global refugee crisis.